eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     semantics between similar attestations.
 The decision on which organization will be responsible for a given attestation rulebook is out of scope for this document.
-As explained in \[Topic 12\], it is possible that an individual attestation provider needs to include attributes in an attestation that have not been specified in the relevant sectoral or EU-wide namespace.
-An example of this are attributes that only have a meaning within the Member State in which the attestation provider resides.
-To allow such domestic attributes, an attestation provider can define a custom namespace to specify attributes that are specific to this provider and are not included in the EU-wide or sectoral namespace.
+As explained in \[Topic 12\], it is possible that an individual attestation Provider needs to include attributes in an attestation that have not been specified in the relevant sectoral or EU-wide namespace.
+An example of this are attributes that only have a meaning within the Member State in which the attestation Provider resides.
+To allow such domestic attributes, an attestation Provider can define a custom namespace to specify attributes that are specific to this Provider and are not included in the EU-wide or sectoral namespace.

 -   The rulebook for an attestation intended to be used only within an